renebrummel/ForNAV.TrainingModules/Exercises/DesignerDeepDive.Exercise.md

 * Make the Header.FieldGroups.Bill_toAddress control small and set the Can Grow property to true
 * Add an even style on the LinesTable in the LinesBody

-Use the ForNAV Guide for [SaaS](https://renebrummel.github.io/ForNAVGuide/#/ForNAVForBCSaaS/DesignerExplained) or [OnPrem](https://renebrummel.github.io/ForNAVGuide/#/ForNAVForBCOnPrem/DesignerExplained)
+Use the ForNAV Guide for [SaaS](https://renebrummel.github.io/ForNAVGuide/#/ForNAVForBCSaaS/DesignerExplained) or [On Premise](https://renebrummel.github.io/ForNAVGuide/#/ForNAVForBCOnPrem/DesignerExplained)

 [Can Grow Knowledge base article](https://www.fornav.com/knowledge-base/cangrow/)